 The University of Alaska's governance system provides a forum and mechanism whereby faculty, staff, and students may present issues and positions for discussion throughout the university system; whereby they may seek mutual support, may speak with a common voice and may act together on issues affecting the general welfare of the university system community as a whole.
-The governance system is established by the University of Alaska Board of Regents Policy 03.01.01.
+The governance system is established by the University of Alaska Board of Regents Policy 03.01.010.
 Voting members are elected to unified constituent groups by their peers.
-UAA's Faculty Senate, APT, Classified Council, and Union of Students constituent groups provide voting representation to the University Assembly.
 Representative groups provide representation to the system wide governance bodies.
-Alumni Association also exist at the three universities.
+Alumni Associations also exist at the three universities.

-UAA Governance (made up of faculty, classified staff, APT [administrative, professional, and technical] staff, and student constituent groups):
+UAA Governance (made up of faculty, staff, and student constituent groups):

 - Serves as an advisory, coordinating and legislative body having as a primary function the making of recommendations regarding policy and regulation;

 - Provides consulting services to the UAA Chancellor, Provost and Vice Chancellors, System Governance Council, President, and Board of Regents; and serves as an instrument by which information of interest and concern may be freely collected, shared, and discussed by the university community.